24eurowasser/SCRIPT-Convert-and-Replace-to-JPEG-XL/README.md

 python <complete path to this main.py> <complete path to a directory containing images>
 ```

+# Important!
+This script will delete the old image files after conversion.
+It will also overwrite previous exif title tags.

 # Requirements
 - Python 3.X
 - PATH installation of exiftool version from 10.07.2024 (🌍 Website to exiftool https://exiftool.org)